xrapid-group/xrfiber/index.md

 ### 6.4.4.
 Confidence values

-The confidence values reported in the results are calculated using the equations given in NIOSH 7400, which describe the lower confidence limit (LCL) and higher confidence limit (HCL), as(fn):
+The confidence values reported in the results are calculated using the equations given in NIOSH 7400, which describe the lower confidence limit (LCL) and higher confidence limit (HCL), as[^1]:

 $$ 2.6^2 = n $$